How Do Neural Networks Estimate Optical Flow? A Neuropsychology-Inspired Study: Gabor spectral response profile fitting for translation

 \subsection{Results}

 We found 592 of the 1024 filters in the \texttt{c6} layer of FlowNetS to have an activation larger than zero when using the aforementioned input waves.
 The location of the peak response of the active \texttt{c6} filters in terms of half spatial wavelength $\lambda_0 /2$, orientation $\theta_0$, and temporal frequency $f_{t_{0}}$ can be seen in Fig. \ref{fig:trans} (left).
 As shown, the locations of the peak responses of the filters are well distributed over all angles.
-Radially, there is a concentration around a half spatial wavelength of 200 pixels, which is to be expected based on the nature of the training data as the average size of the chairs in the training dataset is 200 pixels.
+Radially, there is a concentration around a half spatial wavelength of 200 pixels.
+Two possible explanations for this are the fact that (i) the average size of the chairs in the training dataset is 200 pixels, or that (ii) the half of the receptive field size of \texttt{c6} filters is 192 pixels.
 The concentration of the peak responses becomes even more apparent in Fig. \ref{fig:trans} (right), which shows the distribution along the temporal and half spatial wavelength axes.
 Furthermore, we note that the distribution of the temporal frequencies is skewed toward the Nyquist limit of $0.5$ cycles per frame.
 A possible reason for this is the low resolution in the temporal frequency due to the low number frames used as input to the network.
 This is further discussed in Section \ref{sec:tempband}.

 The main observation of our spectral analysis is that the fitted modified Gabor functions (i.e., Eq. \ref{eq:fitgab}) capture the spatiotemporal frequency selectivity of the active \texttt{c6} filters of FlowNetS accurately.
 In order to give insight into the goodness of fits for all neural responses in the \texttt{c6} layer, we show three example responses corresponding to different normalized cost values $\mathcal{L}_{norm}$ in Fig. \ref{fig:gaborfit}.
 Note that the fitted Gabor filters correspond well to the response of the blue and green \texttt{c6} filters (with $\mathcal{L}_{norm}$ at $50\%$, $75\%$ of the distribution); but, in the red case (an outlier), the fitted Gabor shows a substantial deviation from the measured \texttt{c6} response near $\theta=0$.
-For this reason, all the fits and error patterns above the 75\% percent threshold (corresponding to the green \texttt{c6} filter) were visually inspected for systematic deviations.
-Visual inspection is performed instead of an auto-correlation procedure since the latter is not possible due to a non-uniformly spaced polar 3D frequency grid\cite{Jones1987}.
-Fig. \ref{fig:fit_viz} contains the qualitative results used for this analysis.